Constantia (wine)

-Constantia is a South African dessert wine.
-It is made from Muscat Blanc à Petits Grains (Muscat de Frontignan) grapes grown in the district of Constantia, City of Cape Town.
+Constantia, a South African dessert wine, is made from Muscat Blanc à Petits Grains (Muscat de Frontignan) grapes grown in the district of Constantia, City of Cape Town.
 In the eighteenth and nineteenth centuries it was widely exported to Europe.
-However, production of Constantia ceased in the late nineteenth century following the devastation of South African vineyards by the phylloxera epidemic.
+However, production of Constantia ceased in the late-nineteenth century following the devastation of South African vineyards in the phylloxera epidemic.
 Production resumed at Klein Constantia in 1986, at Groot Constantia in 2003 and at Buitenverwachting in 2007.

 History

-In 1685, the Constantia estate was established in a valley facing False Bay by the Governor of the Cape, Simon van der Stel whose "Constantia wyn" soon acquired a good reputation.
-In 1705, Naturalist François Valentyn called it "The coicest wine to be found at the Cape...so divine and enticing in taste.
-But it was Hendrik Cloete, who bought the homestead in 1778, who really made Constantia famous, with an unfortified wine made from a blend of mostly Muscat de Frontignan (Muscat Blanc à Petits Grains), Pontac, red and white Muscadel and a little Chenin Blanc.
-It became a favorite of European kings and emperors, such as Frederick the Great, Queen Victoria, and Napoleon who had it ordered from his exile on St Helena.
+In 1685, the Constantia estate was established in a valley facing False Bay by the Governor of the Cape, Simon van der Stel, whose "Constantia wyn" soon acquired a good reputation.
+In 1705, naturalist François Valentyn called it "The choicest wine to be found at the Cape...so divine and enticing in taste."
+But it was Hendrik Cloete, who bought the homestead in 1778, who really made Constantia famous with an unfortified sweet wine made from a blend of mostly Muscat de Frontignan (Muscat Blanc à Petits Grains), some Pontac, red and white Muscadelle, and a little Chenin Blanc.
+It became a favorite of European kings and emperors, including Frederick the Great, Queen Victoria, and Napoleon, who had it shipped to him by the barrel while in exile on St Helena.
+In 1861, however, the Gladstone government removed empire preferential tariffs and, as a result, exports nearly dried up.
+The golden era was brought to an end in the 1890s when the vineyards were decimated by phylloxera and powdery mildew.

-In 1861, however, the Gladstone government removed empire preferential tariffs, and as a result exports nearly dried up, and the golden era was brought to an end when the vineyards were decimated by phylloxera and powdery mildew, In 1980 Duggie Jooste bought Klein Constantia, redeveloped the farm, and with the help of then winemaker Ross Gower & Professor Chris Orferr of Stellenbosch University created and began selling a new recreated version of the early Constantia wines made from Muscat Blanc à Petits Grains.

-All three Constantia estates produce a homage to the original recipe, with Groot Constantia being called Grand Constance, "1769" at Buitenverwachting and "Vin de Constance" at Klein Constantia.
+In 1980, Duggie Jooste bought Klein Constantia, redeveloped the farm and, with the help of then winemaker Ross Gower and Professor Chris Orferr of Stellenbosch University, created and began selling a new version of the early Constantia wine made from Muscat Blanc à Petits Grains.
+All three Constantia estates produce a sweet wine they consider an homage to the original recipe, with "Grand Constance" at Groot Constantia, "1769" at Buitenverwachting, and "Vin de Constance" at Klein Constantia.